kappter/fileez/grok/README.markdown

 - **Unsupported Formats**: Only txt, jpg, jpeg, png, docx, mp3, pdf, mp4 are supported.
 - **Modal Issues**: Ensure JavaScript console shows no errors for modal events; verify `infoModal` CSS.
 - **Highlighting**: Orange highlights appear only for MP3 (bytes 3-32) or DOCX (bytes 0-500); other files show “N/A” for File Name in the section table.
+- **Synchronized Scrolling**: Check that hex and ASCII viewers align on the same row when scrolling vertically; horizontal scrolling should be independent.

 ## License
 For educational use only. © 2025 File Analysis Tool.